 '''

-// Fork a simulation process which will get chars typed into the simulation terminal.
+// Fork a simulation process which will get chars typed into the simulation

-→and transmit them on the simulation uartPin.
+→terminal and transmit them on the simulation uartPin.

 fork{

 uartPin #= true

 while(true) {

 // System.in is the java equivalent of the C's stdin.

 if(System.in.available() != 0) {

 val buffer = System.in.read()

 uartPin #= false

-sleep(baudPeriod)
+sleep (baudPeriod)

-for(bitId <- 0 to 7) {
+for (bitId <- 0 to 7) {

 uartPin #= ((buffer >> bitId) & 1) != 0

 sleep(baudPeriod)

+}

 uartPin #= true

-sleep(baudPeriod)
+sleep (baudPeriod)

 } else {

-sleep(baudPeriod 10) // Sleep a little while to avoid polling System.in too.
+sleep (baudPeriod 10) // Sleep a little while to avoid polling System.in

-⇔often.
+⇔too often.

 }

-}

-}

 '''

-As always, you can use your standard simulation tools to simulate the VHDL/Verilog files generated by Spinal-HDL, but since SpinalHDL 1.0.0 the language integrates an API that allows you to write testbenches and test your hardware directly in Scala.

-The simulation API provides the capabilities to:

-- Read and write the DUT's signals

-- · Fork and join simulation processes

-- · Sleep and wait until a given condition is filled
+As always, you can use your standard simulation tools to simulate the VHDL/Verilog generated by SpinalHDL.
+However, since SpinalHDL 1.0.0, the language integrates an API to write testbenches and test your hardware directly in Scala.
+This API provides the capabilities to read and write the DUT signals, fork and join simulation processes, sleep and wait until a given condition is reached.
+Therefore, using SpinalHDL's simulation API, it is easy to integrate testbenches with the most common Scala unit-test frameworks.